 Bags that are not full will mean the water will slop around and cause a disturbance as you move with them.
 This may be more significant with non-rigid plastic.

 The best water weights for me were the JORDAN & JUDY Water Dumbbells.
-They do the job, they’re very inexpensive and a good strong design.
+They do the job, they’re very inexpensive and have a good strong design.